Planets and asteroids: what the Earth was formed from

 Formation of the solar system

-The Standard Model for the Formation of the Solar System (including Earth)
+The standard model of the formation of the Solar System (including the Earth)

-It consisted of hydrogen and helium createdshortly after the Big Bang 13.7 billion years ago, and heavier elements ejected by supernovae.
-About 4.5 billion years ago, the nebula began to shrink, possibly caused by a nearby supernova shock.
+It consisted of hydrogen and helium, createdshortly after the Big Bang 13.7 billion years ago, and heavier elements ejected by supernovae.
+About 4.5 billion years ago, the nebula began to shrink, possibly caused by the shock wave of a nearby supernova.

 The shockwave could also be created by rotatingnebula.
 As the cloud began to accelerate, its angular momentum, gravity and inertia flattened it into a protoplanetary disk perpendicular to its axis of rotation.
 As a result of collisions of large debris with each other, protoplanets began to form, orbiting the center of the nebula.

-Matter in the center of the nebula, not having muchangular momentum, compressed and heated, as a result of which the nuclear fusion of hydrogen into helium began.
-After further contraction, the T Tauri star flared up and turned into the Sun.
+The matter in the center of the nebula, without muchangular momentum, compressed and heated, resulting in the nuclear fusion of hydrogen into helium.
+After contracting even more, the T Tauri star flared up and turned into the Sun.

-Meanwhile, in the outer region of the nebula, gravity caused a process of condensation around the density perturbation and dust particles, and the rest of the protoplanetary disk began to split into rings.
+Meanwhile, in the outer region of the nebula, gravity caused a process of condensation around the density disturbance and dust particles, and the rest of the protoplanetary disk began to separate into rings.

-In a process known as accretion, dust particles and debris clump together into larger fragments to form planets.
-Thus, the Earth was formed about 4.54 billion years ago (with an error of 1%).
+In a process known as accretion, dust particles and debris clump together into larger pieces to form planets.
+This is how the Earth was formed about 4.54 billion years ago (with an error of 1%).

-This process was largely completed during10-20 million years.
-The solar wind of the newly formed T Tauri star cleared out most of the matter on the disk that had not yet condensed into larger bodies.
-The same process will produce accretion discs around virtually all newly formed stars in the universe, some of which will acquire planets.
+This process was largely completed within10-20 million years.
+The solar wind from the newly formed T Tauri star cleared away most of the matter in the disk that had not yet condensed into larger bodies.
+The same process will produce accretion disks around virtually all newly formed stars in the Universe, some of these stars will acquire planets.

-Proto-Earth has increased due to accretion, while itsthe surface was hot enough to melt the heavy, siderophilic elements.
-Metals, having a higher density than silicates, plunged into the interior of the Earth.
+The proto-Earth expanded due to accretion until itthe surface was hot enough to melt the heavy, siderophilic elements.
+Metals, having a higher density than silicates, sank into the Earth.

-This iron catastrophe led to the division intoa primitive mantle and a metal core just 10 million years after the Earth began to form, producing the layered structure of the Earth and shaping the Earth's magnetic field.
+This iron disaster led to divisiononto the primitive mantle and metallic core just 10 million years after the Earth began to form, producing the Earth's layered structure and shaping the Earth's magnetic field.

 The first atmosphere of the Earth captured from the solarnebula, consisted of the light (atmospheric) elements of the solar nebula, mainly hydrogen and helium.
 The combination of the solar wind and the high temperature of the surface of the newly formed planet led to the loss of part of the atmosphere, as a result of which the percentage ratio of these elements to the heavier ones in the atmosphere is currently lower than in outer space.